-You may need to sync your device to see these changes in Anytune if using iTunes sync.
+You may need to sync your device, or tap the refresh button in Anytune to see these changes in Anytune if using iTunes sync,

 See Apple's Create and share playlists.

-When you play a song for the first time a record it is added to the All Tunes list.
-Anytune has created a record and is now remembering all the settings for that song.
-Settings include tempo, pitch, marks, notes, lyrics.
+When you play a song a record it is added to the All Tunes list.
+The record or "config" saves all the data for that song.
+Data includes settings (tempo, pitch, ...) marks, notes, lyrics.